bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 #### As an operator, I want to be able to have pods run quicker when scheduled

 As a cluster operator I want to bring up new nodes that already have the container images of the applications it will run pre-cached so that pods start running quicker when scheduled.

-#### Credits

-A big thank you to Jack Francis, Michael Sinz, and Amr Hanafi for their work on the Kamino project that used a similar Prototype Pattern with AKSEngine which inspired this feature request: https://github.com/jackfrancis/kamino

 ### Requirements (Optional)